bodepd/scenario_node_terminus/README.md

 For each of those variables, the data-binding will call out to hiera when the classes are processed (if they are included)

+> NOTE: another goal of the data mappings is to allow users to place to specify
+> all data that should be configured by an end user.
+This is more of an
+> experimental feature.
+More information on utilizing this can be found [here](#getting-required-user-configuration).

-### Hiera Data
+#### Hiera Data

-hiera data is used to express what values are going to be used to configure the roles of your scenarios.
+Hiera data is used to express what values are going to be used to configure the roles of your scenarios.

 Hiera data is used to either express global keys (that were mapped to class parameters in the data mappings), or fully qualified class parameter namespaces.

-NOTE: at the moment, fully qualified variables are ignored from hiera\_data if they were defined in the data\_mappings.
-This is probably a bug (b/c they should probably override), but this is how it works at the moment.
+> NOTE: Class parameters explicitly specified using hiera\_data override
+> its setting through data bindings.
+In our previous example, explicitly
+> setting ``nova::verbose: true`` would override whatever verbose is set
+> to.

 ## Installation